Choosing the Best EV Charging Cable for Your Car

 - Your charging cable will enable you to charge from untethered home chargers, workplace chargers and public charging points, the majority of which require you to bring your own cable*.

 - Rapid chargers (and a few public AC chargers) have “tethered” cables meaning you do not need to use an additional cable.

-- Cables vary in length, current rating (usually 16A or 32A) and can carry single or three-phase electricity.
+- EV cables vary in length, current rating (usually 16A or 32A) and can carry single or three-phase electricity.

 When will you need a separate charging cable?

 You'll need to use a charging cable if you want to charge from a chargepoint (or socket) that doesn't have a cable attached.
-Typically this will be when using AC chargepoints on public networks or home chargers with universal sockets.
+Typically, this will be the case when using AC chargepoints on public networks or home chargers that have universal sockets.

 While you will generally get a lot of use out of a charging cable, in some situations it won’t be required because the chargepoint will already have a cable attached.

-For example, you can choose to get a tethered chargepoint installed at home while rapid chargers, and a handful of public AC units, also have tethered cables attached.
+For example, you can choose to get a tethered chargepoint installed at home while rapid chargers, and a handful of public AC chargers, also have tethered cables attached.

 |Socket type||Where to find||When to use|